MicrosoftDocs/azure-devops-docs/docs/accounts/delete-account-users.md

 ms.date: 1/13/2017
 ---

-#	Delete users from your account in Visual Studio Team Services
+#	Delete users from your account in VSTS

 **VSTS**